Generation of 3D Molecules in Pockets via Language Model: Methods

-Within this search space, we determine the position with the highest joint probability in the predicted global coordinate distributions.
+Within this search space, we determined the position with the highest joint probability in the predicted global coordinate distributions.
 The generation process was repeated to extend the molecular structure progressively.
-The pseudocode is shown as Algorithm \ref{alg:3dgen}
+The pseudocode is shown in Supplementary Information Algorithm \ref{alg:3dactiongenaction}.